rustyjux/rustyjux/README.md

 ## Russell Vinegar

 ### Profile
-Soon to graduate from the Advanced Diploma in GIS program at Selkirk College, I am diving head-first into the geospatial industry.
+Recent graduate from the Advanced Diploma in GIS program at Selkirk College, I am diving head-first into the geospatial industry.
 I am a perpetual learner and problem solver, eager to apply technology to solve challenges big and small.

 My skillset is centered around Esri software (+ArcPy), in addition to QGIS, ENVI, and FME.
 I am interested in machine learning and cloud-native geospatial.
 To that end, I am growing my expertise with Google Earth Engine, TypeScript, and TensorFlow.